What is the RAD?

 Will I be able to see my child perform?

-Students of the Alabama Ballet School present “Report of Progress” performances at the end of each year instead of a year-end recital.
-These reports are presentations performed at our dance studios, for each level, and are open to parents and family friends.
+Students in Pre-Ballet/Tap, Dance To Your Own Tune, Pre-Primary and Primary will present “Reports of Progress”performances at the end of each year instead of a year-end recital.
+These reports are presentations performed at our dance studios for each level, and are open to parents and family friends.
 They show a cross-section of class to illustrate the work that has been done throughout the year.
-Advanced level students will have an end-of-year performance on in the “black box” theatre at the ABCD.

 Students are encouraged to audition for community cast roles in George Balanchine’s The Nutcracker® and other productions of The Alabama Ballet.
 Auditions and rehearsals are held at the Alabama Ballet Center for Dance.